robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-10-mentor-materials.md

 - Teacher, with the support of a colleague, plans questions about the key knowledge they need to check and are clear on the answers pupils need to give to show that this knowledge is secure before they move on.
 - Teacher asks questions that cause pupils to elaborate upon their answers in order to ensure they stem from a secure understanding of the underlying concept.
 - Teacher asks questions to samples of pupils so they can efficiently make inferences from their responses.
-- Teacher uses methods to get responses to important questions from the whole class so they can check all pupils' understanding.
+- Teacher uses methods to get responses to important questions from the whole class so they can check all pupils’ understanding.

 ### Development area 3: Extending pupils’ thinking